EliaTogni/Univault/Statistical Methods for Machine Learning.md

 Let $Z_1 , ... , Z_n$ be **independent and identically distributed random variables** with expectation $\mu$ and such that $0 \leq Z \leq 1$ for each $t = 1, ... , n$.
 Then, for any given $\epsilon > 0$

 $$\mathbb{P}\Bigg(\frac{1}{n}\sum_{t = 1}^{n}Z_t > \mu + \epsilon \Bigg) \leq e^{-2\epsilon^2n}\quad \text{and}\quad \mathbb{P}\Bigg(\frac{1}{n}\sum_{t = 1}^{n}Z_t < \mu + \epsilon\Bigg) \leq e^{-2\epsilon^2n}$$

+This means that if we compute the sample mean of the variables, the probability that this will be much larger (or much smaller) than the expectation, with respect to the draw of the sample, decreases exponentially with the sample size.

 In the rest of this course, we repeatedly use the following facts:
 1) for any two events $A$ and $B$, if $B \implies A$, then $P(B) \leq P(A)$;